AlifiaWidya/Quality-Assurance/README.md

 Once you have the repository on your machine, you can explore the use cases in the **_features_** directory.

 ## Usage
 The Zoom program can be tested using the scenarios in the features directory.
+These use cases can be used as a reference for manual or automated testing of the Zoom application.
 You may run these tests automatically and produce reports on the test results using a testing framework like Cucumber.

 ## Contributing
 Please fork the repository and send a pull request with your changes if you would want to contribute to it.